devparikh/DataInfo/README.md

 # DataInfo
-Datainfo is a service made with Python, where you can create txt files and write secreat information and store the file in a SQLite3 Database.
+Datainfo is a service made with Python, where you can create text files and write secret information and store the file in a SQLite3 Database.